-Data Governance was identified as a new sub category of Strategic Risk.
-With the new core banking system in place, the new strategic challenge is seen being data related.
-For Data Governance risk, the CBN Management Board has reserved a capital charge of EUR 4.4mm, based on the assessment of its Data Governance Risk, and the start of the Data Governance function in the Bank.
+Data Governance is a priority on the agenda of CBN Group, and hence, CBN Group re-assesses the associated risk continuously to take appropriate additional measures when needed, and remain ahead of regulatory requirements on data.
+For Data Governance risk, the CBN Management Board has reserved a capital charge of EUR 4.4 mm, based on the assessment of its Data Governance Risk.